ST. LOUIS BASKETBALL

 The programme encourages the girls to participate in all aspects of the game.
 We have girls undertaking refereeing and table official courses each year.

-ST. LOUIS HOCKEY
+ST. LOUIS CAMOGIE

 ST. LOUIS SWIMMING CLUB